kpnn0100/CircularList/README.md

 # CircularList

-CircularList is a C++ template class that implements a circular list data structure.
+CircularList is a C++ template class that implements a ring buffer data structure.
 It allows you to store and manipulate a list of elements with a dynamic capacity.
 The circular list provides constant-time insertion and deletion operations at both ends of the list, making it efficient for use cases where elements are frequently added or removed.

 ## Usage